ICESat-2/community/README.md

 # ICESat-2 / community
-A place to share code for working with ICESat-2 data
+A place to share [code for working with ICESat-2 data](https://github.com/topics/icesat-2)

 ## Introduction

-This repository is inded to promote access to ICESat-2 data from NASA, by offering access to the latest community-driven code, and by bringing together tools developed by the scientific community for accessing, processing, and visualizing ICESat-2 data.
+This repository is intended to promote access to ICESat-2 data from NASA, by offering access to the latest community-driven code, and by bringing together tools developed by the scientific community for accessing, processing, and visualizing ICESat-2 data.

 ## What this repository provides: